GRIEF & GRATITUDE

 Definitely not.
 This is a year long training and we journey very deep together.
 We begin in late March 2023 and once the journey has set sail, the ship will not reenter port again until 2024!
 Come now or come not!

-I have over 22 years of study and experience and have been facilitating Grief Ritual and Process work for the past 6 years.
+I have over 23 years study and experience working with grief and trauma, and have been facilitating grief ritual and retreats for the past 7 years.
 My work is grounded in training in Somatic Therapy, Attachment Theory, Healing Sexual Trauma, Deep Nature Connection, Visionary Craniosacral therapy, SER, Shamanic Study, Holistic Nutrition and Yoga.

-I have trained with Francis Weller (author, Wild Edge of Sorrow), Randy Jones (author, Medicine Without an Expiry Date), Mariah Moser (Relational Somatic Psychotherapy), Peter Levine (SE), Diane Poole Heller (DARe), Irene Lyon (SmartBodySmartMind), Elizabeth Claire Burr (CST, SER & Vijnana Yoga) & 8 Shields Institute.
+I have trained with Francis Weller (author, Wild Edge of Sorrow), Mariah Moser (Relational Somatic Psychotherapy), Peter Levine (SE), Diane Poole Heller (DARe), Irene Lyon (SmartBodySmartMind), Elizabeth Claire Burr (CST, SER & Vijnana Yoga) & 8 Shields Institute.

 I believe firmly in the intertwined health of individual, community & ecosystem.
 As the world falls apart around us, we need each other more than ever.
 If you feel called, I am so looking forward to meeting you in retreat.